vaughnteegarden/slate/source/includes/_productmanager.md

 The method returns an array of `category` objects owned by a specific merchant.
 Specifically, it returns the *root category* and *first level* of child categories*.

-For IOS, if you supply the category_id, you will get results for a single category.
-Omit the category_id to get all categories.
+For IOS, if you supply the category_id, you will get results for a specific category, instead of the root category.
+Send category_id as NULL to get the root category.

 #### category Object